-At the end of the day you may decide to heed content marketing guru Joe Pulizzi’s advice: “Sometimes the answer is less content.
+At the end of the day you may decide to heed content marketing guru Joe Pulizzi’s: “Sometimes the answer is less content.
 Each piece of content we put out needs to be epic and valuable content.
 We need to stop putting out content because we feel we have to.”

 In a similar vein, B2B content strategist Ardath Albee recently posted on the CMI blog about getting practical with content marketing.
 She wrote:

 “Sometimes I think content marketing can be made so convoluted and complex that it’s nearly impossible to execute.
 I’ve seen spreadsheets and diagrams and lists of things you must do that make my head hurt.
 Content theories abound, and if you try to kludge it all together, you will become as immobilized as a deer in the headlights of a rapidly approaching semi.
 But reality is what we have to work with, and a phased approach can be a beautiful thing…”

 Here are a few of the tips she shared that really hit home for me (the bullets below are excerpts from her article):

 - Content marketing never ends, so quit trying to get it perfect before you launch

 - Until you launch, you have no real-world feedback from which to judge your strategy or programs.
 It’s not about what you think, but what your buyers think and how they respond